rh5140/idoll/README.md

 Camera 1: ```Cutscene```

 ```
-bool move(Vector2 position, float milliseconds)
+bool move(Vector2 destination, float seconds)
 ```

-Moves the cutscene camera to the specified Vector2 in the specified amount of time in milliseconds.
+Moves the cutscene camera to the specified Vector2 position in the specified amount of time in seconds.

 Note: **active_camera** must be set to **cutscene**.